safetyinnovation/inspire-datamodel/EmergencyServices/EmergencyVehicle/doc/spec.md

 - `vehicleType`: lorry

-- `category`: ["public", "specialUsage"]
+- `category`: Enum.
+Allowed values `public`, `specialUsage`

 - `fleetVehicleId`: Radio call sign of the vehicle

 - `vehicleSpecialUsage`: See Vehicle spec.

-- `baseStation`: EmergencyStation where this vehicle is usually stationed
+- `baseStation`: Relationship.
+EmergencyStation where this vehicle is usually stationed

 - `location`: see Vehicle spec.